fgenghini/cacheclear/README.md

 ------------
 - Access the app folder and run:
 	- composer install
+- Create a copy of the file settings.json.dist using the name settings.json
+- Add the urls and credentials following the instructions.
 - That is it =)

 Usage
 -----
-- Copy the file settings.json.dist and rename to settings.json
-- Add the urls and credentials following the instructions.
 - Edit cacheclear.php file
 - Add the page or pages that you want to clear the caches in the end of the file.
 - You can you use: